 Climate and nature-related risks share common characteristics and are interdependent, despite differences in their materialization and assessment.
 Multiple sectors and firms that have a high exposure to climate-related risks also have significant exposure to nature-related risks (e.g., the mining, oil and gas, and agriculture sectors).
 The more severe nature- and climate-related risks become, the more the interactions between these risks become material.
-However, there are also important differences between nature-related and climate-related risks as nature-related risks tend to be more localized, risk assessment is more complex, and the lack of data is more of a challenge (see box 2 in the main report for details).
+However, there are also important differences between g In a way that is also aligned with achieving the Sustainable Development Goals (SDGs).

+nature-related and climate-related risks as nature-related risks tend to be more localized, risk assessment is more complex, and the lack of data is more of a challenge (see box 2 in the main report for details).